MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/check-if-you-are-using-excessive-microsoft-graph-api-permissions.md

 ---
-title: Check if you are using excessive Microsoft Graph API permissions
+title: Check if you're using excessive Microsoft Graph API permissions
 description: How to check if your app is using minimal Microsoft Graph API permissions
 author: garrytrinder
 ms.author: garrytrinder